octokit/octokit.net/docs/getting-started.md

 If you want to access private repositories or perform actions on behalf of a user, you need to pass credentials to the client.

-There are two options supported by the API - basic and OAuth authentication.
+There are three options supported by the API - Basic, Personal Access Token, and OAuth authentication.

 ```
 var basicAuth = new Credentials("username", "password"); // NOTE: not real credentials